kerri-hicks/pdf-attestation-tool/README.md

 4. **Verify installation**:
    - The plugin creates a network-wide database table on activation
    - The database table is automatically created—no manual setup needed
-   - Visit a site in your network and go to Tools → PDF Upload Tool
+   - Visit a site in your network and go to Media → PDF Upload Tool
    - Visit Network Admin → PDF Attestations to view the audit dashboard

 ## Usage